tidyverse/dplyr/tests/testthat/_snaps/join.md

       join_mutate(df, df, by = "x", type = "left", suffix = 1)
     Condition
       Error:
-      ! `suffix` must be a character vector of length 2. i `suffix` is a double vector of length 1.
+      ! `suffix` must be a character vector of length 2, not a double vector of length 1.
     Code
       join_mutate(df, df, by = "x", type = "left", na_matches = "foo")
     Condition